 When the stretch type is set to Minimum Maximum, Percent Clip, or Standard Deviation, you can view the histogram and also edit the minimum and maximum values of the histogram.
 When you set the high and low limits of the histogram, it adjusts the contrast stretch of the image.
 This helps to remove outlier values in high and low regions of the histogram.

 To set the minimum and maximum histogram limits, click and hold the minimum or maximum triangle located below the dotted line, and move the breakpoint line along the x-axis to where you want to set the limit.
-You can use the graphical histogram display to help you decide where the limits should be set.
-If you know the minimum and maximum values you want to set, you can also double-click the minimum or maximum value and then type the number in the text box.
+You can use the graphical histogram display to determine where the limits should be set.
+If you know the minimum and maximum values you want to set, you can also double-click the minimum or maximum value, and type the number in the text box.

-When the stretch type is set to Histogram Specification, you can interactively specify a piecewise histogram.
+When the stretch type is set to Custom or Histogram Specification, you can interactively specify a piecewise histogram.

 Click the Histogram button to open the Histogram page.
 For each rendered band, the histogram has a line that maps the input x-value and the stretched y-value.
 Initially this line is a straight diagonal from the lower left origin (minimum input, minimum output) to the upper right of the histogram graph (maximum input, maximum output).
 You place and adjust histogram stretch breakpoints along this line to create your piecewise histogram stretch.

 You can use the following tools to edit the histogram, and you can manually add input and output:

 The Line tool is used to edit the piecewise line on the graph, which displays the stretched histogram superimposed over the original input histogram.
 This line sets how to map the output display values.
 Use the Line tool to create a set of vertices, where your input values map to your output display values.
 For instance, if you want the input value of 20 to be displayed as 30, place a point where the input (x) is 20 and the output (y) is 30.
 Once you complete the custom input and output values, click Apply to see the resulting stretch.